 These agencies and organizations govern, monitor and regulate food safety in Canada, but it is also up to food businesses to ensure the food they sell and serve are safe for human consumption.
 Different regions have specific requirements regarding Food Handler Certification, but it is recommended that all staff who handles food in your business get certified.

-The Canadian Institute of Food Safety’s (CFIS) nationally recognized Food Handler Certification Course provides food workers with the knowledge they need to minimize food safety risks, follow food safety regulations and ultimately protect the Canadian public from food-borne illness outbreaks.
+The Canadian Institute of Food Safety (CFIS) delivers a nationally recognized Food Handler Certification Course provides food workers with the knowledge they need to minimize food safety risks, follow food safety regulations and ultimately protect the Canadian public from food-borne illness outbreaks.